Sign up to receive our Cotswolds lifestyle journal and latest market analysis to your inbox

 I’m a buyer I’m a vendor

-If you're considering a move to The Cotswolds from London, or another major city - chances are you're hankering after a slower pace of life, a more rural outlook and community village feel.
-Good news is that The Cotswolds has all of this in spades, however you don't need to compromise on losing out on the the buzz, amenities and transport links that city living has to offer - here are our top 5 village locations that are brilliantly positioned in rural idylls, yet with great access to The Cotswolds' best towns:
+If you're considering a move to The Cotswolds from London, or another major city, chances are you're craving a slower pace of life, a rural outlook, and a strong community feel.
+The great news is that The Cotswolds offers all of this in abundance.
+Even better, you can enjoy all of this without compromising on access to amenities, transport links, and a touch of urban buzz.
+Here are some of our top village locations that are picturesque and tranquil while offering fantastic access to The Cotswolds' best towns and conveniences:

 Blockley